Protocol Support

 wayland-info | rg wp_content_type_manager_v1Keyboard Shortcut Inhibition

 Sweets implements keyboard-shortcuts-inhibit-v1.
-Apps such as virtual machines,
+Virtual machines, remote

-through while their surface has focus.
+their surface has focus.

-seat0.
-While active, Sweets skips compositor keybindings and forwards key
+skips compositor keybindings and forwards key events to the client.
+Session lock

-events to the client.
-Session lock still takes priority.
+still takes priority.